 Doctor's Cave Beach: Doctor's Cave beach is rich in history and was first open in 1906.
 Dr. Alexander James McCatty donated this small stretch of sand, which could only be only accessed through a cave, hence the beach's name.

-Another place for beach-goers to consider is Cornwall Beach.
+A second option worth considering is Cornwall Beach.
 Access this beach by taking Gloucester Ave north from Montego Bay.
 Parking can sometimes be difficult, and a decent walk from the car may be necessary.

 Montego Beach: Situated in the popular resort area of Montego Bay is Montego Beach.
 There is no better way to spend a vacation day than on one of Jamaica's beautiful beaches, and Montego Beach is one of the best.

-Another interesting landmark worth visiting is Fort Montego.
-It is found in the heart of Montego Bay.
+Another landmark worth visiting is Fort Montego.
+It is located in the heart of Montego Bay.
 Fort Montego was the first fort built in Jamaica.
 Unfortunately, there is not much left of it, and if you visit the ruins all you will see is a few cannons and some crumpling walls.

 |Bellefield Great House||(876) 952-2382||2.4 mi.
 South-Southeast of Central Montego Bay|